hbrysiewicz/hbrysiewicz.github.io/_posts/2020-02-09-fast-track-to-ember-foundation.md

 ---
 layout: post
-title: "Fast-track to solid Ember Foundations"
+title: "Fast-track to Solid Ember Foundations"
 description: "Your cheat sheet to getting a new Ember app up and running, right"
 comments: true
 date: 2020-02-09 0:00